 Ordinary side effects of M.V.I.

-- No common side effects seen
+No common side effects seen

 Warning & Precautions:

-Breast feedingSAFE IF PRESCRIBED
+SAFE IF PRESCRIBED

-M.V.I.
-Injection is safe to use during breastfeeding.
-Human studies suggest that the drug does not pass into the breastmilk in a significant amount and is not harmful to the baby.
+Available human data suggest that the drug does not pass into breast milk in clinically significant amounts and is unlikely to harm the infant.

 M.V.I.
 Injection does not usually affect your ability to drive.